Emirates NBD and Sobha Realty partner to offer integrated home financing solutions for off-plan projects in Dubai

 Dubai, UAE: Emirates NBD, a leading banking group in the Middle East, North Africa and Türkiye (MENAT) region, has announced a strategic partnership with Sobha Realty, a leading luxury real-estate brand globally; to provide integrated home financing solutions for buyers of the premium luxury developer’s off-plan residential developments across Dubai.

-Marwan Hadi, Group Head of Retail Banking and Wealth Management at Emirates NBD, said: “Emirates NBD is delighted to be a catalyst of Dubai’s real estate sector growth by fostering a dynamic and supportive ecosystem for homebuyers.
+Mr. Marwan Hadi, Group Head of Retail Banking & Wealth Management, Emirates NBD, said: “Emirates NBD is delighted to be a catalyst of Dubai’s real estate sector growth by fostering a dynamic and supportive ecosystem for homebuyers.
 As a homegrown banking institution, we remain committed to forging partnerships that empower our customers and play a vital role in achieving the goals of Dubai 2040 Urban Master Plan and sustaining the resilience of the UAE economy.
 This collaboration with Sobha Realty is a testament to our ongoing dedication to supporting sustainable urban development and providing value beyond banking.”

-Sobha Realty is recognised for its Backward Integration model, where design, engineering, construction and quality control are managed in-house.
+Sobha Realty is recognized for its Backward Integration model, where design, engineering, construction, and quality control are managed in-house.
 With five decades of development expertise within the Group and thousands of homes currently under construction across Dubai, the company continues to focus on delivering luxury residential communities defined by craftsmanship, delivery certainty, and long-term value for homeowners and investors.

 The partnership integrates structured mortgage solutions directly within the developer sales journey, supporting homebuyers from booking through to handover and extending beyond traditional lending.